MORPHOLOGY OF CLOSTRIDIUM PERFRINGENS (CLOSTRIDIUM WELCHII)

 Spores – The Central or Sub-terminal spores are present in C. perfringens but are rarely seen in artificial cultures or in the microscopic examination of lesions.
 The spore formation takes place on a selective medium used for the cultivations of this bacterium.

 Capsule – C. perfringens is a capsulated bacterium.
-The capsule can easily be demonstrated using India ink preparation, appear as a clear halo in a dark background.
+The capsule can easily be demonstrated using India ink preparation, which appear as a clear halo in a dark background.

 Gram Staining Reaction – Clostridium perfringens is a Gram +ve (Positive) bacterium.